enkog/Tic-Tac-Toe/README.md

 The main goal of this project is to build the Tic Tac Toe game putting into practice the main concepts of Ruby's Object Oriented Programming.

-For this first milestone, we where asked to set up the working environment which we did.

 ## Built With

 -   Ruby